Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Sources of background uncertainty

+In this subsection, I give three arguments that our uncertainty about the total amount of value in the world has large tails, and therefore that aggregative consequentialists at least should be in a state of large-tailed background uncertainty.

-First, an intuitive argument: The level of background uncertainty required by the arguments in the last section is in fact extremely modest.
-Setting aside some contrived exceptions, a distribution has exponential or heavier tails as long as there is some finite bound on the ratio between probabilities assigned to adjacent intervals of a fixed length, like $[x-1,x]$ and $[x,x+1]$.\footnote{The constant 1 is arbitrary.
-If the ratio between the probabilities of $[x-l,x]$ and $[x,x+l]$ is bounded for some value of $l$, then it is bounded for any value.} In our context, this means that there is some finite upper bound on \textit{how much more probable I take it to be} that the Universe contains between $x-1$ and $x$ units of value than that it contains between $x$ and $x + 1$ units of value (or vice versa).
-The only way there could fail to be such a bound (given that my $\bupdf$ is supported everywhere) is if the ratio increased without bound in one or both tails of $\bupdf$.
-But this implies that I become arbitrarily confident about the relative probability of \textit{very} similar hypotheses, in a domain where I seem to have virtually no grounds for distinguishing between those hypotheses.
+First, an intuitive argument: The `large tails' condition is in fact very modest.
+Setting aside some contrived exceptions, a distribution has large tails as long as there is some finite upper bound on the ratios of probabilities assigned to adjacent intervals of a fixed length, like $[x-1,x]$ and $[x,x+1]$.
+In our context, this means there is an upper bound on \textit{how much more probable I take it to be} that the Universe contains between $x-1$ and $x$ units of value than that it contains between $x$ and $x + 1$ units of value (or vice versa).
+The only way there could fail to be such a bound (given that $\bupdf$ is supported everywhere) is if the ratio of probabilities assigned to adjacent intervals increased without bound in one or both tails of $\bupdf$.
+But this implies that I become arbitrarily confident about the relative probability of \textit{very} similar hypotheses, in a domain where I seem to have virtually no grounds for such discrimination.
 It would mean, for instance, that I find it \textit{vastly} more probable that the Universe contains between $-18,946,867,974,834$ and $-18,946,867,974,835$ units of value than that it contains between $-18,946,867,974,835$ and $-18,946,867,974,836$ units of value.
 And as the numbers get larger, my relative confidence only gets (boundlessly) greater.
-But it seems obvious that, if anything, my confidence in these relative probabilities should \textit{diminish} as the numbers get larger.
+But it seems obvious that, if anything, the degree to which I discriminate between such adjacent hypotheses should \textit{diminish} in the extreme tails of $\bupdf$.
 None of my evidence provides any serious support for the first of the above hypotheses ($[-...5,-...4]$) over the second ($[-...6,-...5]$), at least not in any way that I am capable of identifying.

+The second argument is more concrete: Attempting to model our actual background uncertainty, even on fairly conservative assumptions, yields tails significantly heavier than exponential.